vigneshsarma/webhunter/Readme.md

 ##Added Features:
 * A web interface have been added using flask web-framework and jinja2 templating engine.
 * Use HTMLParser to provide a better and more accurate HTML parsing.
+* Extract more use full data from html like title, scentences containing the word etc.

 ##Planed changes:
-* Extract more use full data from html like title, scentences containing the word etc.
 * Use Mango DB to provide a persistent index and rank storage.
 * Use urllib to get real web-pages and index those.
+* Add a web interface for adding new links to index.